CoderOneHQ/dungeons-and-data-structures/README.md

 # Dungeons & Data Structures: Coder One AI Game Challenge

+**The AI Sports Challenge 2020 has officially ended!**
+We had some amazing submissions from around the world.
+Congratulations to all our teams.
+If you created a bot, we'd love for you to share it with us by raising a pull request against this repo to add the link to your bot for others to play against.

+**Drumroll for...**
+TEAM NAME
+Baby Yoda
+terserah
+pBot Compilers
+Level 1 NPC
+bruh
+ARX II-13
+M Zheng
+KnAIght
+A Tan
+BombPyrates
+Chaotic NULLtral
+Jigglybluff
+RizDog
+PGB
+Rengoku
+Monty Python 3.9.1
+Reed-Solo-man Error Collector
+Bots by Robots
+Gambit
+jab.AI
+FleeBot2077
+Floth
+DLCT2
+FSO
+Oke
+Mosin
+Thailandnumberone
+Bomber Clan
+ZeroNet
+thegeeky
+AeroBot
+Yeet Yate Yote
+Donkie
+K Chan
+Team Solo Bot
+Artificial Incompetence
+SY
+Wizards
+UC Engineering Society
+Rootbeer
+Datawizards

 ### Prerequisites
 This is a `python` project and valid Python3 installation is required to run it.
 If you don't have have `python` installed on your machine, please go to python the official python [web site pt](https://www.python.org/) and follow installation instructions for your operating system.